frankieseh/TLFE2025/README.md

 - Please include and query `income-tax-bands.json` as if it was an API endpoint that you are requesting data from.

-- Please do not include any server-side interaction or rendering.
+- Please do not include any actual server-side interaction or rendering.

 - External libraries and packages are encouraged.